It’s time for another updated look at a number of gold and silver charts and gold ratios including:

 - Housing to Gold Ratio

 The relationship between gold and shares is best tracked by the Dow/Gold ratio.
 The Dow/Gold ratio takes the value of the US Dow Jones Industrial Average and divides it by the price of one ounce of gold in US Dollars.
 Or put another way – how many ounces of gold it takes to “buy the Dow”.
-Basically a measure of how cheap shares are versus gold.
+Basically a measure of how cheap (or expensive) shares are versus gold.

-Our long term target for the Dow/Gold ratio remains around 1:1.
+Nevertheless, our long term target for the Dow/Gold ratio remains around 1:1.
 But remember, this doesn’t necessarily mean the sharemarket has to fall.
 Merely that shares just don’t rise as much as gold.